 Abraham was distinguished as "the friend of God."
 Would you enjoy a like distinction?
-Hear the testi-mony of our blessed Saviour: "Ye are my FRIEND, IF YE DO whatsoever I command you."
+Hear the testimony of our blessed Saviour: "Ye are my friend; if ye do whatsoever I command you."
 Thus we may be true children of the true God.

-Would you be brother, or sister, or mother to the Son of God: "Whosoever shall do the will of my Father, in heaven, the same," said he, " is my brother, and sister, and mother !"
+Would you be brother, or sister, or mother to the Son of God: "Whosoever shall do the will of my Father, in heaven, the same," said he, " is my brother, and sister, and mother?"

 Would you, dear reader, have "right to the tree of life," and feel at home in the New Jerusalem, beneath the unveiled glories of God and the Lamb?
 "Blessed are they that no his commandments that they may have RIGHT to the tree of life and may enter in through the gates into the city."
-Amen !
+Amen!

-Would you wear the name of your Father in Heaven, stand on Mount Zion, with the Lamh, and be numbered with the 144,000, having the golden harps singing the new song?
-"These are they who follow the l. mb whithersoever he goeth."
+Would you wear the name of your Father in Heaven, stand on Mount Zion, with the Lamb, and be numbered with the 144,000, having the golden harps singing the new song?
+"These are they who follow the lamb whithersoever he goeth."
 Lord let us belong to this class.
-Amen !
+Amen!

 The Apostle Paul names as a mark of piety, in a widow, "if she have washed the saints feet."
 Jesus, the adored of angels, gave the example and the command enjoiting it more solemnly than he did any other act of his life.
-"The Friend of God" served thas before angels.
-Gen. xviii But, notwithstanding all this, in these days of degeneracy, it is regarded as an "offence, to be punished by the" priest.
-It is said to be "earthly, sensual and devlish !"
-He who does it, though with all reverence, is denominated a "demon." a commandment-and I know that his commandment liberate charge on our Lord, and Lawgiver.
-It ascribes the most profound and most solemn injunction of humility, given by incarnate Deity, to the Devil.
-The language of the Adventist, Elder -----, was 'it is all of the Devil.'
+"The Friend of God" served thus before angels.
+Gen. xviii But, notwithstanding all this, in these days of degeneracy, it is regarded as an ly example and most urgent requirement.

+Divine direction amid the preparatory scenes!
+The recording angel has noted this language from the liberate charge on our Lord, and Lawgiver.
+It ascribes the most profound and most solemn injunction of humility, given by incarnate Deity, to the Devil. language of the Adventist, Elder \\\\\, was 'it is all of the Devil.'
 You will hear of that again, sir!
 Jesus heard you.

 When a man becomes too wise, or too proud, or too pure to follow his Lord, 'without the camp, bearing his reproach, he should leave the Advent and renounce the name of Christian.
-Why be A hypocrite!
-Why profess to know Christ, while denying Him, in his Holy example and most urgent requirement.
+Why be A HYPOCRITE!
+Why profess to know Christ, while denying Him, in his Ho-

 It was apostolic, nay, Divine, in the era of the first Advent.
 Who but those, who would reduce all things to their own level, now call it devilish?
-'To the pure, all things are pure; but to them that are defiled, is NOTHING pure " No, not even the institutions of Heaven !
+'To the pure, all things are pure; but to them that are defiled, is NOTHING pure?
+No, not even the institutions of Heathis.'
+Amen!

 Searching the scriptures according to Jesus' command, has been a mortal sin to millions.
-Bap'ism, as described in the scriptures, is deemed indecent and dangerous; but Jesus' lovely example of humility, is, when put in practice. outright ' Devlish !\
+Bap'ism, as described in the scriptures, is deemed indecent and dangerous; but Jesus' lovely example of humility, is, when put in practice. outright 'Devlish!

-O Lord thou, wilt be avenged on such a people as this.'
-Amen!
+O Lord thou, wilt be avenged on such a people as